Beinn a' Chaorainn and Beinn Bhreac

 1. Getting to Linn of Dee

-From Braemar, drive west along its main street, veer right at the Braemar Brewery and Patisserie.
-Continue onwards on an unclassified road for 9km to the bridge at the Linn of Dee.
+From Braemar, the road west is followed along the main street, veering right at the Braemar Brewery and Patisserie.
+Continue on this unclassified road for 9km to reach the bridge at the Linn of Dee.

-Cross the bridge over the River Dee, turn sharp right, uphill slightly and you'll come to a large, well sign-posted car-park on your left.
+After crossing the bridge over the River Dee, a sharp right turn leads slightly uphill to a large, well signposted car park on the left.

 2. Derry Lodge

-From the Linn of Dee car-park, head northwards up an obvious path (sign-posted) through the forest.
-The path climbs gently, crosses some bog via a wooden walkway, then meets up with the track travelling up the west side of Lui Water.
+From the Linn of Dee car park, an obvious path (signposted) is followed northwards through the forest.
+The path climbs gently, crosses a boggy section via a wooden walkway, and meets a track running up the west side of the Lui Water.

-However, if you'd prefer to cycle from the start (which I'd recommend), it's easier to go out of the main park entrance, head east along the road to the start of the track by the bridge over Lui Water, then turn north on the track.
-Either way head up the track, cross the bridge over Lui Water , and reach Derry Lodge some 5km from the car-park.
-Leave bikes here.
+For those preferring to cycle from the start, it is easier to leave the main car park and head east along the road to the start of the track by the bridge over the Lui Water, then turn north onto the track.

 3. Beinn a' Chaorainn